Skip to content

 Real-time speech recognition via WebSocket with word boosting for domain-specific vocabulary.

-import { AssemblyAISTT } from '@lukeocodes/composite-voice';
+import { AssemblyAISTT } from 'composite-voice';

 const stt = new AssemblyAISTT({